-The United Nations´ cultural organisation celebrates radio every year with good reason: no mass medium reaches such a broad audience.
-Because it is inexpensive, UNESCO believes that radio is particularly suitable for reaching remote communities and special target groups such as illiterate people, the disabled, women, young people and the poor.
-For everyone, radio offers an opportunity to take part in public debates - regardless of their individual educational or ownership status.
-In addition, radio is particularly important for emergency communication and disaster relief, according to UNESCO.
+The United Nations cultural organisation therefore celebrates radio every year with good reason: no other mass medium still reaches such a broad audience.
+Because it is inexpensive, radio is particularly suitable for reaching remote communities and special target groups such as the illiterate, the disabled, women, young people and the poor, according to UNESCO.
+For all, radio offers a way to participate in public debates - regardless of individual educational or property status.
+In addition, radio has a special role to play in emergency communications and disaster relief, UNESCO said.

-Nevertheless, according to UNESCO estimates, around one billion people worldwide still have no access to a radio (or other media).
-This is one of the reasons for UNESCO to draw attention to radio with a worldwide day of action since 2012.
+Nevertheless, according to UNESCO estimates, around one billion people worldwide still do not have access to a radio (or other media).
+This is one of the reasons for them to draw attention to radio with a worldwide day of action since 2012.

-The aim of the World Day is to increase public and media awareness of the importance of radio, to encourage decision-makers to further develop its use and accessibility, and to improve international cooperation among broadcasters.
+The aim of the World Day is to raise public and media awareness of the importance of radio, encourage decision-makers to further expand its use and accessibility, and improve international cooperation among broadcasters.

 Remembering the pioneers

-Why February 13?
-On this day in 1946 the Radio of the United Nations (UN Radio) was founded.
-UNESCO aims to commemorate this as well as the inventors from many countries who paved the way for the radio: Heinrich Hertz, Alexander Popov, Edouard Branley, Nikola Tesla, Guglielmo Marconi, Oliver Lodge, Cervera Baviera, Jagadish Chandra Bose and many others.
-Since the basic technology of radio remained relatively unchanged for a long time, radio services are now adapting to the era of media convergence and are taking up new technological forms such as broadband, mobile phones, DAB+ and tablets.
+Why 13 February?
+On this day in 1946, the United Nations Radio (UN Radio) was founded.
+UNESCO would like to commemorate this as well as the inventors from many countries who paved the way for radio: Heinrich Hertz, Alexander Popov, Edouard Branley, Nikola Tesla, Guglielmo Marconi, Oliver Lodge, Cervera Baviera, Jagadish Chandra Bose and many others.
+After a long period in which the basic technology of radio remained relatively unchanged, broadcasting services are adapting in an era of media convergence, embracing new technological forms such as broadband, mobile phones, DAB+ and tablets.